-21, 1978, an employee of Component Contractors Corporation picked up said check.
-There is nothing in the record to indicate that any claim was made by said employee relative to said invoice, lien waiver or check that could in any way constitute a statement of misrepresentation or proveable fraud, and it is not claimed that any statement was made by said employee.

-19. That the claim that defendant, Frederick D. Anderson, was indebted to the plaintiff on November 6, 1978, is in error in that plaintiff had not made any payment to Richard E. Harris until after that date.
+- 21, 1978, an employee of Component Contractors Corporation picked up said check.
+There is nothing in the record to indicate that any claim was made by said employee relative to said invoice, lien waiver or check that could in any way constitute a statement of misrepresentation or proveable fraud, and it is not claimed that any statement was made by said employee. - 19.
+That the claim that defendant, Component Contractors Corporation, was indebted to the plaintiff on November 6, 1978, is in error in that the plaintiff had not made any payment to Richard E. Harris until after that date. - 20.
+That no assignment for subrogation was filed in this action. - 21.
+That the contention that defendant committed fraud or defalcation while acting in a fiduciary capacity cannot be sustained, or that the theft by contractor law applies.

-20. That the contention that plaintiff is subrogated to the claim of Richard E. Harris in the bankruptcy of Frederick D. Anderson cannot be sustained for the reason that there was no claim filed by Mr. Harris in Mr. Anderson's personal bankruptcy, and there would be nothing on which to base the subrogation agreement, and no assignment was filed in either case.

-21. That the contention that defendant committed fraud or defalcation while acting in a fiduciary capacity cannot be sustained, or that the theft by contractor law applies.
 The matter is controlled by the case of Vine v.
 Lotto, Adversary Case No. 81-0944, U. S. Bankruptcy Court, Eastern District of Wisconsin, in which the court holds:

 "The Wisconsin Theft by Contractor statute, Wis.
 Stats. s.
-799.02(5) imposes an express trust on contractors, within the meaning of s.
+779.02(5) imposes an express trust on contractors, within the meaning of s.
 523(a)(4) of the Bankruptcy Code, but it is only the laborers, subcontractors and materialmen who are the beneficiaries of such trust, and consequently only their unpaid claims which are rendered nondischargeable by reason of the contractor's misuse of such funds."

-22. That plaintiff is not a subcontractor, materialman or laborer within the provisions of said statute.

-23. There has been no objection as to dischargeability filed by Richard E. Harris in either case, and only the claim in Component Contractors Corporation was filed for breach of contract, and not claiming fraud, misrepresentation or other statutory violation.
+- 22. That plaintiff is not a subcontractor, materialman or laborer within the provisions of said statute. - 23.
+There has been no objection as to dischargeability filed by Richard E. Harris in either case, and only the claim in Component Contractors Corporation was filed for breach of contract, and not claiming fraud, misrepresentation or other statutory violation.

-24. That counsel in their briefs spent a great deal of time questioning whether it is based on fraud or misrepresentation.

-25. That plaintiff, as stated herein in paragraph 3, claims the money was obtained under false pretenses, and the prayer for relief in plaintiff's complaint alleges fraudulent obtaining of said funds.

-26. In the Matter of Kohl, 11 B.R.
-470, Judge Martin very ably summarizes false representation elements, as follows:

-"1.
-The debtor must have obtained the property by means of representations which he knew were false or which were made with reckless disregard of their truthfulness.

-2. The debtor must have an intent to deceive, which may be inferred from the knowing or reckless representation made to induce another to transfer property to the debtor.

-3. The creditor must actually and reasonably rely on the misrepresentation.
+- 24. That counsel in their briefs spent a great deal of time questioning whether it is based on fraud or mis-representation. - 25.
+That plaintiff, as stated herein in paragraph 3, claims the money was obtained under false pretenses, and the prayer for relief in plaintiff's complaint alleges fraudulent obtaining of said funds. - 26.
+In the Matter of Kohl, 11 B.R.
+470, Judge Martin very ably summarizes false representation elements, as follows: - "1.
+The debtor must have obtained the property by means of representations which he knew were false or which were made with reckless disregard of their truthfulness. - 2.
+The debtor must have an intent to deceive, which may be inferred from the knowing or reckless representation made to induce another to transfer property to the debtor. - 3.
+The creditor must actually and reasonably rely on the misrepresentation.
 In Re Ratajczak, 5 B.R.
 583, 586 (M.D.
 Fla.
 1980) and Carini v.
 Matera, 592 F.2d 378 (7th Cir.
 1979)."